ngobinh74/PX4-user_guide/en/log/flight_review.md

 ### Raw High-rate IMU Data Plots

-For an in-depth analysis there is an option to log the raw IMU data at full rate (several kHz, depending on the IMU).
+For an in-depth analysis, there is an option to log the raw IMU data at full rate (several kHz, depending on the IMU).
 This allows inspection of much higher frequencies than with normal logging, which can help when selecting vibration mounts or configuring low-pass and notch filters appropriately.

 To use it, some parameters need to be changed:
 - Set [IMU_GYRO_RATEMAX](../advanced_config/parameter_reference.md#IMU_GYRO_RATEMAX) to 400.
   This ensures that the raw sensor data is more efficiently packed when sent from the sensor to the rest of the system, and reduces the log size (without reducing useful data).
   <!-- Explanation in https://github.com/PX4/PX4-user_guide/pull/751/files#r440509688
-  Data is sent in a fixed size array that will largely empty if sent at higher rate.
+  Data is sent in a fixed-size array that will largely empty if sent at a higher rate.
 The "empty data" is also logged.-->
 - Use a good SD card, as the IMU data requires a high logging bandwidth (Flight Review will show dropouts if the logging rate gets too high).

   :::tip